chenweixiang/chenweixiang.github.io/_posts/2019-01-18-linux-kernel-reading.md

 # diffstat -p 1 -w 70 my-patch
 ```

-[**NOTE1**] Patches generated with diff should always be unified diff, include the C function that the change affects and be generated from one directory above the kernel source root.
+**NOTE 1**: Patches generated with diff should always be unified diff, include the C function that the change affects and be generated from one directory above the kernel source root.
 A unified diff include more information that just the differences between two lines.
 It begins with a two line header with the names and creation date of the two files that diff is comparing.

-[**NOTE2**] "dontdiff" is a list of files which are generated by the kernel during the build process, and should be ignored in any diff(1)-generated patch.
+**NOTE 2**: "dontdiff" is a list of files which are generated by the kernel during the build process, and should be ignored in any diff(1)-generated patch.
 The "dontdiff" file is included in the kernel tree in 2.6.12 and later.
 For earlier kernel versions, you can get it from <http://www.xenotime.net/linux/doc/dontdiff>.

 #### 3.6.3.2 通过git生成内核补丁